Rob and Melissa

 For booking info or any other questions, please email: firstname.lastname@example.org or visit www.robandmelissa.com

 Rob and Melissa are kirtan singers and yoga teachers devoted to sharing their love of kirtan and Bhakti Yoga wherever they go.
-The husband and wife duo is based in Seattle, but music and yoga keep them on the move, leading kirtans, workshops, and retreats all over the world.
+The husband and wife duo is based in the Pacific Northwest, but they lead kirtans, workshops, and retreats all over the world.
 They have shared their music at numerous yoga festivals in the US, including Bhakti Fest, Shakti Fest, Prana Fest, Samsara Fest, and the Northwest Yoga Feast.

 Their music has been described as “heart-opening bliss,” “joyful medicine,” and “love and devotion materialized!”
 Whether you’re new to kirtan or a life long devotee, Rob and Melissa create a fun, accessible and sacred space...the perfect setting for a joy-filled celebration of the divine!